Island (novel series): J.J. Lane

 J.J., or Jonathan Junior, is the son of the famous Hollywood actor Jonathan Lane and the oldest of the castaways.
-He is enrolled in the Charting a New Course program after he performs a series of stunts, one more outrageous than the last.
+He is enrolled in the Charting a New Course program after he performs a series of stunts, each one more outrageous than the last.
 By his own admission, he performed said stunts to get his father's attention.
 For most of the series, he believes that the unfortunate events that have befallen them are an elaborate trick to teach them the error of their ways.
 He is shown as being self-absorbed with a quick temper, particularly getting into fights with Luke Haggerty, but eventually comes to take the situation seriously by the end of the second book, and during the third book, ends up being the ticket to his and the other castaways' rescue.

 Ian Sikorsky

 At eleven years old, Ian Sikorsky is the youngest member of the group.
 He is revealed to be an incredibly lonely person who spends most of his spare time watching television obsessively, most notably the Discovery Channel.
-While exhibiting moments of boldness, he is usually timid and shy and is distressed when he is forced to abandon his crutches for the duration of the trip.
+While exhibiting moments of boldness, he is usually timid and shy and is distressed when he is forced to abandon his laptop computer for the duration of the trip.